csalmeida/ruby-fundamentals/README.md

 In the example below, there is a first string delimited by double quotes with _Let's escape_ inside.
 There is a single quote in this string (in the word _let's_) and it is valid Ruby.

-The second string iswrapped with single quotes but it introduces a problem.
+The second string is wrapped with single quotes but it introduces a problem.
 As Ruby established single quotes to be the delimiter of this string, it will mark its end when it finds its pair.
 So the string ends up being _Let_ instead of the intended _Let's escape_.

 ``` ruby
 "Let's escape!"